redpesk-core/afb-app-manager/doc/application-framework.md

 ### ostro

-Organisation of directory of applications
+organization of directory of applications
 =========================================

-The main path for applivcations are: APPDIR/PKGID/VER.
+The main path for applications are: APPDIR/PKGID/VER.

 Where: